sean-otoole/2p_neural_activity_otoole_2023/README.md

 **(B)** As in **A**, but for the response to running onsets.
 **(C)** As in **A**, but for the response to the onset of randomized grating.
 **(D)** Distribution (smoothed) of mismatch responses of all Adamts2 (orange), Agmat (black), and Baz1a (blue) neurons.
 Same data as in (A).
 Vertical lines mark means.
-Dark horizontal lines mark standard deviation of the data.
+Dark horizontal lines mark the standard deviation of the data.
 The light horizontal lines below are an estimated lower bound of the trial-to-trial measurement noise of the calcium responses.
-Note, the response variance within a cell type can be fully explained by the trial-to-trial noise of the calcium response measurement.
+Note, that the response variance within a cell type can be fully explained by the trial-to-trial noise of the calcium response measurement.
 **(E)** As in **D**, but for the response to running onsets.
 **(F)** As in **D**, but for the response to the onset of randomized grating.